intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 ## Details

+- Complete this module to get 5 extra ticket entries to the drawing at HashiConf 2023
 - Deploy the [gen-ai-fastchat](https://github.com/intel/terraform-intel-aws-vm/tree/main/examples/gen-ai-fastchat) Terraform module using an AWS Cloud account
 - The module will create an EC2 Instance with an Intel 4th Generation Xeon CPU in your AWS Account
 - Access your EC2 instance via a web URL to create AI generated lyrics
-- Screen shot or take a picture of your results and bring that to our booth to pick up an entry to win a Beelink Mini S12 Pro Mini PC
+- Screen shot or take a picture of your successful "terraform apply" results and your fastchat generated lyrics, and bring that to the Intel  Booth at HashiConf 2023, to pick up your 5 additional entries to win a Beelink Mini S12 Pro Mini PC
 - See Contest [Guidelines](guidelines.md) for complete details

 ## Requirements